 If it’s not visible in the photos, ask for the registration number.
 From this, you can order an HPI check.
 These are useful to let you know if the car has any outstanding finance, if it has been in serious accident or if it’s reported as stolen.

 Check MoT history here If the car is at a dealer, Google them.
 See if there are any horror stories floating around the internet about them.
 This is not always the most reliable source of reviews but it may give you a warning to look for potential problems.
 Check Google Maps to look at where the car is located.
 You’ll want some idea of a decent test drive route, taking in a mixture of fast sweeping A roads and windy slower B roads.
 Most traders will have a preferred route, normally the one with the least pot holes!

 The Whole Package.

 As the old saying goes, buy the seller not the product.
-When you pull up, have a look at who has been the former custodian of your intended purchase.
+If buying privately, have a look at who has been the former custodian of your intended purchase.
 Although horribly generalist, first impressions can sometimes be the most accurate.
-Not every car you look at will be being sold by a local Earl, having spent its life cosseted in his stone built, heated detached garage nestled amongst his expansive grounds but if you pull up to a place that would shame the Cratchett’s, the chances are that mint condition car you’ve come to see will be anything but.
+Not every car you look at will be being sold by the local Earl, having spent its life cosseted in his stone built, heated detached garage nestled amongst his expansive grounds but if you pull up to a place that wouldn't look out of place in a Dickensian slum, be wary.
 As a rule of thumb, if the car you’ve come to see shares its driveway space with a mattress or a washing machine, walk away.

 TOP TIP: Look at the other cars they are selling.
-If the one you’ve come to see is the most expensive by a clear margin, be wary.
-As a rule, sellers of ‘cheap’ cars treat anything they’ve got with the same approach, ‘Just enough is good enough’.
+If the one you’ve come to see is the most expensive by a clear margin, beware.
+Sellers of ‘cheap’ cars tend to treat anything they’ve got with the same approach, ‘Just enough is good enough’.
 It might be a part exchange passed on by a bigger dealer, or something they’ve been lumbered with for a friend.
 The chances are it’ll be no good.

 Now We’re Getting Somewhere!

 Assuming by this point you haven’t decided it would be easier to just keep your old car or catch the bus everywhere, now is the time to look at the actual car itself.
-We’ll split this up into a few main areas
+We’ll split this up into a few main areas.

 TOP TIP.
 Remember the number one rule.
 NEVER look at a car in the dark or the rain.
 This can be difficult during our colder months when the chances are it’s one or the other, (or both), virtually all the time but a car that appears a million dollars at dusk can look like a dog’s dinner in the cold light of day.

 Have a good look around the body.
 Pay attention to the paint finish making sure all the panels are the same shade.
 If not, it may have had a shunt and been poorly repaired.
-Another indication of a repair is paint overspray.
+Another indication of a repair is paint over spray.

-Take a small magnet with you to check if anywhere has received a liberal coating of filler.
+Take a small magnet with you to check if anywhere has received a liberal coating of filler - magnets don't stick to filler repairs.
 If you don’t have a magnet, tap your finger over the car.
 If it’s metal, it will sound light and tinny.
 Filler will sound like a dull thud in comparison.
 Lift up the boot carpet and check out the boot floor.
 Any rear impacts will usually leave it rippled or will deform the spare wheel well.